chiku/spambust/README.md

 How does it work?
 -----------------

-The server will render obfuscated input tags for the user to fill.
-The input tags for the user will be hidden.
-A spam bot would see the input tags will meaningful names and fill it in.
-The server will figure out that this response came from a bot and take approriate action.
+The server renders obfuscated input tags for users to fill.
+The input tags for the user are hidden.
+A spam bot will see input tags with meaningful names and fill them in.
+The server detects this and takes appropriate action.

 Running tests
 -------------

 1. Clone the repository.
-2. run `bundle` from the root directory.
+2. Run `bundle` from the root directory.
-3. run `rake` from the root directory.
+3. Run `rake` from the root directory.

 Contributing
 ------------